masenmatthews/JS_PizzaDelivery_IndependentProject/README.md

   * Input Example: N/A
   * Output Example: N/A

-3. Establish prototype to determine pizza price
+3. Establish prototypes for size, toppings, and price
-  * Input Example:
+  * Input Example: N/A
-  * Output Example:
+  * Output Example: N/A

 4.
   * Input Example:
   * Output Example: